Greece national football team: Team image

-Greece's traditional colours are blue and white, originating from the Greece flag.
+Greece's traditional colors are blue and white, originating from the Greece flag.
 Although blue was used as the home kit since the team's inception, white became the primary home color following UEFA Euro 2004.
-In recent decades, Greece wear either a set of white jerseys, shorts and socks, or an all-blue combination.
+In recent decades, Greece has worn either a set of white jerseys, shorts, and socks or an all-blue combination.
 Formerly, the kit consisted of a combination of blue jerseys and white shorts and vice versa.
-Meanwhile, Greece's kit has occasionally featured stripes, crosses or other designs, as well as various values of blue.
+Meanwhile, Greece's kit has occasionally featured stripes, crosses, or other designs, as well as various values of blue.

 On 10 April 2013, the Hellenic Football Federation announced a partnership with American manufacturer Nike, which is Greece's current official supplier, with their first kit debuting on 7 June 2013 in the away match to Lithuania.
 On 4 March 2014, Greece unveiled their latest kit also worn at the 2014 FIFA World Cup.

 The crest (εθνόσημο means "national sign"), which is used in the kit, is the official emblem of the national team.

 Kit sponsorship

 Nicknames

-Traditionally, Greece is referred to by the media and the Greeks in general simply as Ethniki (Εθνική) in Greek, which literally means 'National'.
-The team is often called Galanolefki (Sky blue-white) due to the use of the colours of the Greece flag as kit colours.
+Traditionally, Greece is referred to by the media and the Greeks in general simply as Ethniki (Εθνική) in Greek, which means 'National'.
+The team is often called Galanolefki (Sky blue-white) due to the use of the colors of the Greece flag as kit colors.
 Both nicknames are used for the country's national teams in other sports as well.

 During the opening ceremony at the UEFA Euro 2004, which took place right before the inaugural game of the tournament between Greece and hosts Portugal, a replica of a 16th-century ship was used referring to the expeditions of the Portuguese explorers of that time.
 Greek radio sports journalist Georgios Helakis, while broadcasting the opening match, commented that "since the Portuguese team appeared in such a ship, it's time for us to become pirates and steal the victory".
-Eventually, Greece beat the hosts and the team was described as Piratiko, meaning the 'Pirate ship', which emerged as the new nickname of the team repeated at every win during the tournament.
+Eventually, Greece beat the hosts and the team was described as Piratiko, meaning the 'Pirate ship', which emerged as the new nickname of the team repeated with every win during the tournament.
 Especially after Greece won in the final to Portugal, the new nickname was established to commemorate the coronation of Greece as European champions.